aliyun/terraform-provider-alicloud/website/docs/r/nlb_load_balancer_security_group_attachment.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `dry_run` - (Optional) Whether to PreCheck this request only.
-Value:
+* `dry_run` - (Optional) Specifies whether to perform a dry run, without performing the actual request.
+Valid values:

-  - **true**: sends a check request and does not bind a security group to the instance.
-Check items include whether required parameters, request format, and business restrictions have been filled in.
-If the check fails, the corresponding error is returned.
-If the check passes, the error code 'DryRunOperation' is returned '.
+  - `true`: checks the request without performing the operation.
+The system checks the request for potential issues, including missing parameter values, incorrect request syntax, and service limits.
+If the request fails the dry run, an error message is returned.
+If the request passes the dry run, the `DryRunOperation` error code is returned.
-  - **false** (default): Sends a normal request, returns the HTTP 2xx status code after the check, and directly performs the operation.
+  - `false` (default): performs a dry run and performs the actual request.
+If the request passes the dry run, a 2xx HTTP status code is returned and the operation is performed.
-* `load_balancer_id` - (Required, ForceNew) The ID of the network-based server load balancer instance to be bound to the security group.
+* `load_balancer_id` - (Required, ForceNew) The ID of the NLB instance to be associated with the security group.
-* `security_group_id` - (Required, ForceNew, Computed) The ID of the security group.
+* `security_group_id` - (Required, ForceNew, Computed) The ID of the security group to be disassociated.

 ## Attributes Reference